 - Look for new and interesting texts and articles to include by reviewing recent book reviews and journals in the field and in related areas, and consult librarians and colleagues for suggestions.

 - Consult librarians to see whether related special resources (archives, letters) are available in the university or another local library.

 You may choose to put together a course reading packet.
 Remember to allow enough time to gather the material, obtain copyright clearance and have the packages put together and printed, and be aware of relevant deadlines, usually about one month before classes begin – see http://uoftbookstore.com/faculty-staff/course-packs.asp?.

 - Review other course outlines (from within and outside your department/program) for effective and innovative ideas for how to organize and communicate course details and requirements.

 - Consult the Developing Your Course Syllabus page for more information.

-Consider whether your course might benefit from the use of academic technology, including a Portal course site or website, discussion boards, or audio or visual materials.
-Consider whether you would like to use Turnitin.com for your assignment submissions.
+Consider whether your course might benefit from the use of academic technology, including Quercus course site.
+Consider whether you would like to use the University’s plagiarism detection tool for your assignment submissions.